"We spread hope

 Sumba is one of the poorest regions in Indonesia.
-While tourism is gradually developing, we believe responsible tourism is the only way to protect this fragile island in a way local communities can benefit.
-To end the circle of poverty, we encourage young adults to dream big and empower them by education, training, and work experience.
-Last but not least, we aim to raise environmental awareness with students, tourists, and local communities.
+As tourism is gradually develops, we believe that responsible tourism is the only way to protect this fragile island in a way that benefits local communities.
+To break the cycle of poverty, we encourage young adults to dream big and empower them through education, training and work experience.
+Our foundation consists of a vocational hospitality school that enrols 70 students each year, as well as our own Maringi Sumba hotel and Makan Dulu restaurant.

 What can you do for Sumba?